 To create makeshift needles, I used 28 gauge wire.
 I bent the wire approximately in half (You should make one side longer though.) and twisted the two ends together.

-Step 3: First loop
+Step 3: First Loop

 String on an odd number of beads (Due to the small size of mine, I used 17 beads.) to make loops that are about 1cm long.
 The bigger your beads, the bigger the loops you'll need, so plan accordingly.

-Taking the needle on the right and insert it through the first bead on the left.
+Take the needle on the right and insert it through the first bead on the left.
 Make sure that you're inserting the needle the correct way (see the second picture above).
 Then pull to tighten.